leskbook/burger/READMe.md

   <img src="https://github.com/leskbook/burger/blob/master/public/assets/images/proscreenshot.png">

   ## Project Objective
+  In this assignment, we will create a burger logger with MySQL, Node, Express, Handlebars and a homemade ORM.
+We will follow the MVC design pattern; use Node and MySQL to query  and route data in our app, and Handlebars to generate your HTML.
 Eat-Da-Burger! is a restaurant app that lets users input the names of burgers they'd like to eat.
 Whenever a user submits a burger's name, the app will display the burger on the left side of the page waiting to be devoured.
 Each burger in the waiting area also has a Devour it! button.
 When the user clicks it, the burger will move to the right side of the page.

   ## User Story
   As a user I want to be able to track burgers that I want to eat and burgers I have eaten in an easy to use web application.